Morning sickness | Causes, symptoms and remedies

 Some women feel dizzy and find they can’t move around much as it worsens their nausea.

-The seven symptoms for morning sickness include:
+The seven symptoms for morning sickness are:

-1) Persistent excessive vomiting (more than 3 or 4 times a day)
+1. Persistent excessive vomiting (more than 3 or 4 times a day)

-2) Unrelenting, severe nausea
+2. Unrelenting, severe nausea

-3) Headaches and confusion
+3. Headaches and confusion

-4) Dehydration
+4. Dehydration

-5) A decrease in urination due to dehydration
+5. A decrease in urination due to dehydration

-6) Rapid heartbeat
+6. Rapid heartbeat

-7) Maternal weight loss or failure to gain weight
+7. Maternal weight loss or failure to gain weight

 When to call your GP

-If you're vomiting and have the following symptoms:
+You should call your GP if you're vomiting and have the following symptoms:

 • have very dark-coloured urine or have not had a pee in more than 8 hours

-• are unable to keep food or fluids down for 24 hours
+• Are unable to keep food or fluids down for 24 hours

-• feel severely weak, dizzy or faint when standing up
+• Feel severely weak, dizzy or faint when standing up

-• have tummy (abdominal) pain
+• Have tummy (abdominal) pain

-• have pain or blood when you pee
+• Have pain or blood when you pee

 • have lost weight